awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 + US West \(Oregon\)
 + EU \(Ireland\)

 When you create a landing zone, the Region that you're using to access the AWS Management Console becomes your home AWS Region for AWS Control Tower\.
 During the creation process, some resources are provisioned in the home AWS Region\.
 Other resources, like OUs, and AWS accounts are global\.

-To ensure that your guardrails apply to those resources, access all of these resources within one of the supported Regions\.
+Currently, all preventive guardrails work globally\.
+Detective guardrails, however, only work in AWS Control Tower supported regions\.